-So the paid adverts can’t be really considered impartial reviews, which brings us onto …
+So the paid adverts can’t be really considered impartial ‘reviews’, which brings us onto …

 To briefly summarise those Google organic search results for ‘Lead Forensics Reviews’ …

-One is Glassdoor, which has reviews about the company itself, from people who work there.
+The top result is Glassdoor, which has reviews about the company itself, from people who work there.
 So not reviews about the product itself (and to be honest, based on conversations we’ve had with ex-Lead Forensics workers, not a full reflection).

 It’s likely that you’re reading this because of one of the following: